moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/file-and-serialization.md

 ### obtained notes:

--   before data can be read from a file, it must be closed,
-    inorder to commit the changes.
+-   close the output stream to make sure new changes are commited to the file